garykac/shinjuku/README.md

 For each player:

-* Draw 3 cards into your hand
+* Draw 5 cards into your hand
-* Place 2 customers on the board (see the "Customers" section below on how to do that)
+* Place 2 customers on the board (see "Placing Customers" below)
 * Place one of your stores (any kind) onto *any* empty station.
     * This is the only time you don't need to play a card to place a station.

 ### Gameplay

-During your turn, you can choose any two of the following actions (same action twice is allowed):
+During your turn, you can choose any two of the following actions (must be different actions):

-* Play a ward card from your hand and then:
-    * Build a store at any empty station in that ward.
+* **Build** Play a ward card and build a store at any empty station in that ward.
-    * Upgrade a store that you have in that ward.
+* **Upgrade** Play a ward card and upgrade an existing store that you have in that ward.
-    * Lure customers from that ward to stores, following train tracks to connected stations.
+* **Lure** Play a ward card and lure customers from that ward to stores, following train tracks to connected stations.
-* Build new track that connects to one of your stores or to your existing track.
+* **Expand** Discard a single card and build new track that connects to one of your stores or to your existing track.
-* Discard any number of cards from your hand and draw back up to 3 cards.
+   Or discard 3 cards to build 2 connected segments of track
+* **Refresh** Draw hand back up to 5 cards, or draw a single card if you already have 5 or more cards in hand.
+   Your turn ends immediately after taking this action, even if you had one more action available.

 After taking your 2 actions:

 * Place 1 customer on the board as a signal to the next player that they can take their turn
-* Draw your hand back up to 3 cards (if needed)

 ### Endgame Scoring

 * +1 vp per customer
 * +2 vp for each good type where you have the undisputed max # of customers satisfied
 * +1 vp for each good type where you are tied for the max # of customers satisfied
-* +1 vp for every 3 pieces of track on the board (round down)

 ## The Map